You may be eligible to receive $3,627 each month. Fill out this Free Disability Evaluation today to find out more!

 There are federal disability benefits available for cancer patients.
 To qualify for disability benefits, either Supplemental Security Income (SSI) or Social Security Disability Insurance (SSDI), you must either have enough work credits for SSDI or meet the financial criteria for SSI.

 You must also meet the criteria of the Blue Book listing.
+The Blue Book is the list of conditions that qualify for disability.
 You must meet the specific criteria required to be approved for disability benefits per that specific listing.
 Depending on the kind or severity of the cancer, your disability claim may be automatically approved.

 You must provide hard medical evidence that confirms the diagnosis, shows your treatment plan, and shows the severity of your condition and how it affects your daily life and your ability to work and earn a living.